 Having survived the animals, the women were to be executed.
 They exchanged a final kiss of peace (see image).
 A nervous gladiator tried to kill Perpetua, but failed to finish the job until she guided the knife to her throat.
 “Perhaps so great a woman…could not have been slain unless she willed it,” the Passion observes.

 Although the execution was intended as entertainment for the jeering crowd, some spectators, inspired by the martyrs’ fearlessness, became converts to Christianity.
+They died in 203 AD in Carthage.

 Their veneration and memory